rlorimier/the-pink-silk/README.md

 For my Project Portifolio #5 on Code Institute's Diploma in Software Developement course I have created an E-commerce store for a SPA called The Pink Silk.

-On the website, all users have access to view and purchase the available spa packages.
-Registered users can also have access at their profile page, where is possible to edit their personal information and view previous orders.
-Store management with a superuser access can add new packages for sale, as well as edit and delete existing packages.
+The website was designed in to be multi-page user friendly.
+Designed to offer people an easy way to buy a calm day off or just a few minutes of relaxation.

+Being a new or a frequent visitor to the Spa, everyone can have access to the website, to view and purchase availeble packages.
+Website users have the option of register themselves and create a profile page, where is possible to edit their personal information and view previous orders.
+Once registered we encourage our visitors to leave a testimonial, to tell other users about their experience at the Spa.
+These testimonials can be commented for all users on the website.
+The shopping bag is easy to access by clicking on the bag icon on the top left of the page.
+There, users can find information about their current purchase.
+When clicking on 'Secure Checkout' the user is redirected to the checkout page, where the purchase can be securely finished.

+A contact form is also available and, when submitted, one of our member staff will responde any questions related with our services.
+There is also a phone number and email availables on the bottom of every page if the user prefer contact us this way.
+We also have a subscription option so the user can have access to our weekly newsletter and be the first to know about offers when available.
+The address and a google map can be used to facilitate the navigation when going to the spa.

 You can check the store page clicking [HERE](https://the-pink-silk.herokuapp.com/)